ppy/osu-wiki/news/2023/2023-03-21-project-loved-march-2023.md

 ## osu!catch

-The osu!catch Loved candidates were chosen by ::Kasumi-sama::{ user=6177263 }, [Sartan](https://osu.ppy.sh/users/4100941), ::Secre::{ user=2306637 } and [Tenshichan](https://osu.ppy.sh/users/1101600)!
+The osu!catch Loved candidates were chosen by ::Kasumi-sama::{ user=6177263 }, ::Sartan::{ user=4100941 }, ::Secre::{ user=2306637 } and ::Tenshichan::{ user=1101600 }!

 ---

 [![](/wiki/shared/news/2023-03-21-project-loved-march-2023/592397.jpg)](https://osu.ppy.sh/community/forums/topics/1738563)

-[Wizet, Nexon - Various BGM 2](https://osu.ppy.sh/beatmapsets/592397#fruits) by ::ExGon::{ user=214187 } and [Enjuxx](https://osu.ppy.sh/users/10727985)\
+[Wizet, Nexon - Various BGM 2](https://osu.ppy.sh/beatmapsets/592397#fruits) by ::ExGon::{ user=214187 } and ::Enjuxx::{ user=10727985 }\
 25 – 9999.99 BPM, 4:11 | 1.89★ – 25.44★\
 The \[Temp\] difficulty is *not* being nominated for Loved.\
 *description written by ::Tenshichan::{ user=1101600 }*

 It has been more than 5 years now since *Various BGM* was Loved, and now, its sequel is finally here for voting!

 I don't even know where to start on this.
 There are just so many difficulties and each of them play differently, so if I were to talk about them in detail I could write a novel.
-Both ::ExGon::{ user=214187 } and [Enjuxx](https://osu.ppy.sh/users/10727985) did a very good job mapping lots of creative difficulties which cater to different skill sets.
+Both ::ExGon::{ user=214187 } and ::Enjuxx::{ user=10727985 } did a very good job mapping lots of creative difficulties which cater to different skill sets.
 Everyone can find a difficulty they enjoy, whether they are a really good player or a novice — as the difficulty variety in this set is huge.
 The star rating can be a bit misleading sometimes due to some of the gimmicks used, so beware that maps with a low star rating are not necessarily easy.

 Honestly, I encourage everyone to just go in-game and try some of the diffs yourself.
 Words can't describe how much effort went into this mapset and it is such an experience to play through the set.
 You will surely have a good time!